microsoft/autogen/website/docs/FAQ.md

 If running AutoGen locally the default for agents who execute code is for them to try and perform code execution within a docker container.
 If docker is not running, this will cause the agent to throw an error.
 To resolve this you have some options.

-### If you want to diasable code execution entirely
+### If you want to disable code execution entirely

 - Set `code_execution_config` to `False` for each code-execution agent.
 E.g.: